 A- The Predator Defense Dog is a farm utility dog, it was bred to protect the farm & family from large & dangerous Predators like wolves, cougars, & bears.
 The Predator Defense Dog is bred to have the courage & boldness to meet an attack from a wild predator head on, it has the size & durability to withstand a substantial attack, & the grit & resolve necessary to stay the course until the danger is eliminated!
-With it’s high preydrive, the Predator Defense Dog will work tirelessly to eradicate farm pariah & nuisance animals such as foxes, coons, & coyotes, as well as rounding up & catching feral hogs.
-The Predator Defense Dog is the perfect companion for the hunter & outdoorsman, it has the endurance & perseverance needed for long treks over rough terrain, & through the most unhospitable of conditions.
-The breed has proven itself very useful for both blood trailing deer, & locating & retrieving wounded game.
-When the work day is done, the Predator Defense Dog is right at home guarding the camp, farm, or home from all kinds of intruders throughout the night, no matter if that threat is man or beast.
+With it’s high preydrive, the Predator Defense Dog will work tirelessly to eradicate farm pariah & nuisance animals such as foxes, coons, & coyotes; as well as being used to round up & catch feral hogs.
+The Predator Defense Dog is the perfect working dog for the hunter & outdoorsman, it has all the endurance & perseverance needed for long treks throughout the day, & is right at home guarding the estate from all kinds of intruders throughout the night, no matter if that threat is man or beast.

 2. Q- How long does it take for a Predator Defense Dog to mature mentally?

-A- Predator Defense Dogs are a large to breed of dog, like most large breeds they can take a bit longer to mentally mature than some of the smaller working breeds like terriers & bull breeds.
+A- Predator Defense Dogs are a large breed of dog, like most large breeds they can take a bit longer to mature than some of the smaller working breeds like terriers & bull breeds.
 On average a Predator Defense Dog will start to move into their adult mental maturity between 16-24 months of age.
-It is recommended to not start any really harsh “nerve testing” types of training until at least 18 months old!
+It is recommended to not start any really serious “nerve testing” types of training until at least 18 months old or more!

 3. Q- What breeds were used in the development of the Predator Defense Dog?

-A- The breed was started by crossing a giant line of Rottweiler with old time Johnson American Bulldogs (the old Rebel Rouser/Mean Machine lines).
+A- The breed was started by crossing German Rottweilers with old time Johnson American Bulldogs (the old Rebel Rouser/Mean Machine lines).
 After those original crosses there was also a very small amount of XL working Pit Bull blood added in (both hog catching lines & catch weight gamedog lines were used) to further improve grit & drive (without sacrificing too much size).

 4. Q- Can I breed my Predator Defense Dog to another breed & register the pups that come off of it as a Predator Defense Dogs?